MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

   + **azureml-core**
     + Warning messages are printed if no files were downloaded from the datastore in a run.
     + Added documentation for `skip_validation` to the `Datastore.register_azure_sql_database method`.
-    + Users are required to upgrade to sdk v1.10.0 or above to create an auto approved private endpoint.
+    + Users are required to upgrade to SDK v1.10.0 or above to create an auto approved private endpoint.
 This includes the Notebook resource that is usable behind the VNet.
     + Expose NotebookInfo in the response of get workspace.
     + Changes to have calls to list compute targets and getting compute target succeed on a remote run.
-Sdk functions to get compute target and list workspace compute targets now works in remote runs.
+SDK functions to get compute target and list workspace compute targets now works in remote runs.
     + Add deprecation messages to the class descriptions for azureml.core.image classes.
     + Throw exception and clean up workspace and dependent resources if workspace private endpoint creation fails.
     + Support workspace sku upgrade in workspace update method.